CrunchyData/doc-content-guide/content/04-grammar-and-mechanics/_index.md

 # Grammar and Mechanics

 Adhering to certain rules of grammar and mechanics helps us keep our writing clear and consistent.
-This section will lay out our house style, which applies to all of our content unless otherwise noted in this guide.
-(We cover a lot of ground in this section—the search feature will help if you're looking for something in particular.)
+This section will lay out style guidelines, which applies to all of our content unless otherwise noted in this guide.
+(We cover a lot of ground in this section—try using the search function if you're looking for something in particular.)

 ## Basics